AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-13-A-simple-guide-to-ffmpeg.md

 <h2><a name='cheatsheet'></a>Cheat Sheet</h2>
-A summary of the aforementioned commands and what they do:
+I'll be honest with you, the hardest part about ffmpeg commands is remembering them.
+Therefore I've made a little cheat sheet of the aforementioned commands and what they do:

 <div class="table-wrapper">
 	<table>